vimalgrace/patient_care_robot/README.md

-### Project Name: Autonomous Patient Care Robot Using ROS2
+## Autonomous Patient Care Robot Using ROS2

 ## Description
 The Autonomous Patient Care Robot is an innovative solution revolutionizing healthcare services by providing continuous, personalized care to patients within medical facilities.
 This robot combines cutting-edge technology, including the Robot Operating System (ROS2), computer vision, voice recognition, and a user-friendly interface, ensuring seamless and personalized care for patients.